tatsath/autointerp/README.md

 ## 🎯 What This Does

-Three complementary approaches for understanding what features in your SAE model have learned.
+Four complementary approaches for understanding what features in your SAE model have learned.

-**Step 1:** Use AutoInterp Lite to quickly find relevant features and get basic labels. **Step 2:** Use AutoInterp Lite Plus for comprehensive analysis with advanced metrics. **Step 3:** Use AutoInterp Full with the exact feature numbers from Step 1 to get detailed explanations with confidence scores.
+**Step 1:** Use AutoInterp Lite to quickly find relevant features and get basic labels. **Step 2:** Use AutoInterp Lite Plus for comprehensive analysis with advanced metrics. **Step 3:** Use AutoInterp Full with the exact feature numbers from Step 1 to get detailed explanations with confidence scores. **Step 4:** Use AutoInterp Steer to analyze features through activation steering and intervention experiments.

 ### 1. AutoInterp Lite - Feature Discovery
 **Find relevant features in minutes, not hours**